kier-johns/book_recommender_and_classifier/README.md

 > From this point forward, a pivot towards binary classification models was implemented, as noted in the **Cleaning** section above.

-If you wish to follow this process for yourself, all previous work can be found in the scatch folder under 04-Modeling.ipbynb
+If you wish to follow this process for yourself, all previous work can be found in the scratch folder under 04-Modeling.ipbynb

 With the binary classification outlined in the **Cleaning** section, the class weights were better distributed with 52.58% of the data being labeled as a book that a reader should read next and 47.42% of the data being labeled as a book to read later on.
 This is almost a 50-50 split!
 With this distribution, our baseline accuracy that these models need to beat is 52.58%.